ZH59/Programming-Language/README.md

 **Project µ**

-I built parser, compiler and intepretor for a simple imperative language µ.
+In this project, I built a parser, compiler and interpreter for a simple imperative language µ.
 In the language µ, we have single integer variables only.
-There is no structured control-flow: µ only has goto and conditional-goto statements.
-We also did automatic program code optimisation such as unreachable code removal, constant propagation, and deadcode eliminsation.
+There is no structured control flow: µ only has goto and conditional-goto statements.
+I also did automatic program code optimization such as unreachable code removal, constant propagation, and deadcode elimination.

 **task 1 - build parser and semantic checker**